lovett/ledger/angular/README.md

 The browser UI of Ledger uses [Angular v21](https://angular.dev/overview).

+Interaction with Angular's `ng` is wrapped by a mix task of the same name.
+A similar approach is used for `biome`.

+Aliases in `mix.exs` are available for common tasks.

 ## Development server

 To start a local development server, go to the repository root and run: